-The Editing course is part of the Post Production department, where we are looking to assemble a group of students with diverse and varied backgrounds.
+It is our aim to assemble a group of students with diverse and varied backgrounds.
 There is no 'typical' student or perfect candidate who conforms to a mandatory list of qualifications.

-You are likely to have some industry experience or training in your chosen field.
-Your background may be in the arts or other media, you might be looking for a further professional qualification or wish to broaden your knowledge of film and video editing, taking you to a higher level of work.
+You are likely to have some industry experience or training in editing.
+Your background may be in the arts or other media.

 While many applicants will have a degree from a British or overseas university, we will consider applicants who do not have a degree if they have an impressive portfolio, a creative track record or an alternative qualification.